Costeer/Gruvbox-Material-Themes/README.md

 7) Click on import.

-9) Navigate to the GruvboxMaterial Dark.jsom file.
+9) Navigate to the GruvboxMaterial Dark.json file.

 11) Click Select.